-Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May.
+Vancouver’s 5K Foam Fest is an obstacle course-style race with bubbles and mud that takes place at the Cloverdale Rodeo Fairgrounds in May or June.

 With a focus on fun and fitness, the event helps raise money for the Make-A-Wish Foundation which is a charitable cause that helps fulfill critically-ill children’s wishes.